Five tower blocks at Queens Park Flats. Photo: Juliette Gregson

 Demolish and rebuild

-In 2011, following extensive consultation with local residents it was decided that the whole estate would be demolished.
-Knocking it down in two phases would make way for 191 new Council apartments and family homes.
+Extensive consultation was first carried out with local residents.
+But knocking it down, in two phases, would make way for 191 new Council apartments and family homes.

-The second phase began with the explosive demolition of the three remaining tower blocks, watched by thousands of local residents.
+The first two blocks were carefully demolished piece by piece.
+Then the second phase began with the explosive demolition of the three remaining tower blocks, watched by thousands of local residents.
 There’s more about that below.

-The estate is now made up of 191 flats and family homes and a brand new playground.
+Now there’s 191 flats and family homes there and a brand new playground.
 Turnover now averages at 5% a year and every property is occupied.

 Demolition of Queens Park Flats